Arye Kohavi: Business career

-In June 2009 Kohavi founded Water-Gen (now Watergen) a company that designs solutions for supplying water.
+In June 2009 Kohavi founded Water-Gen (Watergen) a company that designs solutions for supplying water.

 Water-Gen solutions for the defense sector include: atmospheric water generation (drinking water-from-air), treatment of air conditioning run-off water, and battery-operated mobile water purification units.
 The company has been selling its products to customers such as the US Army, UK Army, Israel Defense Forces, French Army, and civilian applications such as home-appliance water generator.